 Monitor your self-talk.
 When you notice yourself being overly critical, replace it with kind and understanding words.

-Prioritize self-care activities that nourish your mind and body, including getting enough rest, eating well, and engaging in activities you enjoy.
+Prioritize self-care to nourish your mind and body, like getting enough rest, eating well, or engaging in activities you enjoy.

 It’s okay not to have all the answers.